Rodney Williams: Minister of Education, Culture and Technology

 After the Antigua Labour Party's victory at the 1994 General Elections, Prime Minister Lester Bird appointed Williams as Minister of Education, Culture and Technology.
 He would retain this post until the end of his political career in 2004.

 William's most controversial decision while being Minister of Education was his decision to introduce to Parliament the Board of Education Act, which introduced the Education Levy.
 The role of this statutory body was to provide finances for the stationery and physical supplies needed by public schools across the country.
 When the Bill was first tabled in the House of Representatives opposition forces marched in the high streets of St. John's, the capital city.

 Governor-General

 Rodney was sworn into office on 14 August 2014 as the 4th Governor General of Antigua and Barbuda.

 Honours and awards

 On 30 August 2014, Williams was appointed a Knight Grand Cross of the Order of St Michael and St George (GCMG) by Queen Elizabeth II in the 2014 Special Honours.

 In November 2014, he received the Gold Benemerenti Medal of the Sacred Military Constantinian Order of St. George and was invested as a Knight Grand Cross of the Royal Order of Francis I by Prince Carlo, Duke of Castro.
 On 22 December 2014, Williams was made a Knight of the Order of Saint John (KStJ), also in the 2014 Special Honours.

-In May 2019, Williams was awarded an honorary PhD degree from St. Mary's College of Maryland,.
+In May 2019, Williams was awarded an honorary PhD degree from St. Mary's College of Maryland.

 In January 2021, he received an honorary DSc degree from the University of the West Indies.

+In November 2024, during his visit to India, he was presented with two distinguished honors.
+At the 25th International Conference of Chief Justices, Heads of States, and Heads of Governments, which took place in Lucknow from November 20 to 24, 2024, he received the Mahatma Gandhi Award for his unwavering dedication to global unity and peace.
+Additionally, he received recognition for his noteworthy contributions to humanitarian work and education.